-Counseling for gay/lesbian/bisexual/questioning Youth
+Counseling for gay/lesbian/bisexual/questioning Teens

-If your child is struggling with issues around their sexuality, and you are looking for a therapist who will help them to move closer to the happy, confident kid you know they can be, then you have come to right place.
+If your teen is struggling with issues around their sexuality, and you are looking for a therapist who will help them to move closer to the happy, confident kid you know they can be, then you have come to right place.

 Contact me today, and I can answer any questions you have or get an appointment scheduled within the week.

-Family & Group Counseling for Transgender/Gender Variant Youth
+Family Counseling for Transgender/Gender Variant Teens

-I have never learned so much about unconditional love, than what I have learned from the parents of transgender kids.
+I have never learned so much about unconditional love, than what I have learned from the parents of transgender teens.
 It is one of the most difficult roads that a parent can face, and one where just stepping onto it can sometimes take great courage.
 I know that thinking about everything that this might entail for your beloved child can be overwhelming, daunting, and downright scary, and I’m here to help you and your child take the next small step forward, at your pace and in your time.

 FAQ for Parents of Transgender & Gender Variant Youth